pierre-rouleau/pel/README.rst

 of them specialized for some modes and other available everywhere.

-PEL defines a large set of key bindings which are mostly extensions to what is available within standard Emacs.
+PEL defines a large set of key bindings which are mostly extensions to what is available with standard GNU Emacs.
+The PEL key bindings mostly do not conflict with standard GNU Emacs key bindings except for a few exceptions, identified in the `Key Binding Documentation`_ tables.
 As of this version, the PEL key bindings mostly use function prefix keys as described in the `PEL Key Bindings`_ section.

-PEL also integrates with a set of third party Emacs packages (see the list in the `Credits`_ section below).
+PEL  integrates with a set of third party Emacs packages (see the list in the `Credits`_ section below) and provides extra key bindings to use the feature of those packages, sometime through extension functions provided by PEL code.
-In several cases PEL contains the logic to install these other packages, the logic to configure them and the logic to load them as lazily as possible to reduce the Emacs initialization start time to a minimum.
+In several cases PEL provides the logic to install these third party Emacs packages, the logic to configure them and the logic to load them as lazily as possible to reduce the Emacs initialization start time to a minimum.

 The use of PEL features and PEL uses of other third party Emacs packages is controlled by the `PEL customization`_.
 By default, no third party package not